-Navigate to LCD Menu - Settings - HW Setup - Nozzle Change.
+- Navigate to LCD Menu - Settings - HW Setup - Nozzle Change.

-The printer will display a message with a link to this guide.
+- The printer will display a message with a link to this guide.

-Click the LCD encoder: the printer will auto-home, and subsequently move the Z axis to the topmost position, and the X axis to the center.
+- Click the LCD encoder: the printer will auto-home, and subsequently move the Z axis to the topmost position, and the X axis to the center.
 In the meantime, the printer will automatically heat the nozzle to 280 °C. Heating the nozzle is essential for this process.

-Once the nozzle is at 280 °C, the printer screen will display the following message: "Hotend at 280C!
+- Once the nozzle is at 280 °C, the printer screen will display the following message: "Hotend at 280C!
 Nozzle changed and tightened to specs?".
 Do not click on the LCD encoder for now.

-Step 3 alternative: if you could not follow step 3 due to firmware version up to 3.11.0 being installed, gain better access to the nozzle by moving the extruder (Z-axis) as high as possible: go to LCD Menu - Settings - Move Axis - Move Z. Spin the Knob to adjust the height.
+Step 2 alternative: if you could not follow step 3 due to firmware version up to 3.11.0 being installed, gain better access to the nozzle by moving the extruder (Z-axis) as high as possible: go to LCD Menu - Settings - Move Axis - Move Z. Spin the Knob to adjust the height.
 Once this is done, preheat the nozzle to 280 °C from LCD Menu - Settings - Temperature - Nozzle.
 Heating the nozzle is essential for this process.

 CAUTION: Heated parts can cause severe burns!

-Hold the heater block with a 17 mm spanner (M10) or adjustable wrench.
+- Hold the heater block with a 17 mm spanner (M10) or adjustable wrench.

 fragile hotend heater and thermistor wires.
-You can break them off or short circuit the heater with your spanner!
+You can break them off or short-circuit the heater with your spanner!

-Unscrew the nozzle using the supplied pliers.
+- Unscrew the nozzle using the supplied pliers.
 If you are using the E3D nozzles from our online store, use a 7mm spanner (M4) or 7 mm socket.
 Be careful, the nozzle is still hot!
 Place it out of the way on your non-flammable surface.